layoutBox/PinLayout/README.md

 :pushpin: 4 views, 4 lines!

 :pushpin: PinLayout doesn't use auto layout constraints, it is a framework that manually layout views.
 For that reason you need to update the layout inside either `UIView.layoutSubviews()` or `UIViewController.viewDidLayoutSubviews()` to handle container size's changes, including device rotation.
-You'll also need to handle UITraitCollection changes for app's that support multitask.
+You'll also need to handle UITraitCollection changes for app's that support multitasking.
 In the example above PinLayout's commands are inside UIView's `layoutSubviews()` method.

 :pushpin: This example is available in the [Examples App](#examples_app).

 <br/>

 ###### Example 2:
-This example shows how easily PinLayout can adjust its layout based on the views's container size.
+This example shows how easily PinLayout can adjust its layout based on the view's container size.

 * If the container's width is smaller than 500 pixels, the label takes the full width and the UISegmentedControl is placed below it.
 * If the container's width is greater or equal to 500 pixels, the UISegmentedControl is at the top-right corner and the label takes the remaining horizontal space.